IPAMS/IDSimPy/docs/usersguide/visualization.rst

 The chemical identity of the particles are discernible and it becomes visible, that the particles begin to separate.

 It is possible to use a fully custom colorization for static trajectories: The :py:data:`color_parameter` argument in :py:func:`.render_scatter_animation` can also be a vector of custom numeric values, one per simulated particle, which is then used for colorization.
-The next example in the next section shows this with the low level scatter plot function.
+The first example in the next section shows this with the low level scatter plot function.

 Low level scatter plot functions
 --------------------------------

-Technical, the "high level" plot function is a wrapper function around the actual scatter plot rendering functions :py:func:`.animate_scatter_plot` and :py:func:`.animate_variable_scatter_plot`.
+Technically, the "high level" plot function is a wrapper function around the actual scatter plot rendering functions :py:func:`.animate_scatter_plot` and :py:func:`.animate_variable_scatter_plot`.
 Both functions take a :py:class:`.Trajectory` object and a set of rendering / style options and generate an animation object.
 The function :py:func:`.animate_scatter_plot` generates scatter plots from static trajectories, while :py:func:`.animate_variable_scatter_plot` generates scatter plots from variable trajectory objects.
 The resulting animation objects can be saved to a video file, as shown in the following example:

 .. code-block:: python